geopopos/higgsfield_ai_mcp/README.md

 A [Model Context Protocol (MCP)](https://modelcontextprotocol.io) server that provides access to [Higgsfield AI](https://higgsfield.ai)'s cinematic-grade image and video generation capabilities.
 Built with [FastMCP](https://github.com/jlowin/fastmcp).

+## 🔧 Recent Fix (Nov 2, 2025)

+**Video generation now works correctly!** The `generate_video` function has been fixed to use the proper API format:
+- Added required `prompt` parameter (optional, auto-generated if not provided)
+- Fixed API payload structure from `image_url` to `input_images` array format
+- Added comprehensive documentation and examples

+See `HIGGSFIELD_VIDEO_GENERATION_GUIDE.md` in the parent directory for detailed usage.

 ## Features

 - **Text-to-Image Generation**: Create high-quality images using the Soul model